 I was warned that the first 6 months of daycare would be challenging.
-The transitions are tough, the routine is new and the illnesses are rampant.
+The transitions are tough, the routine is new, and illnesses are rampant.
 While my son was thriving in this new environment, I had no idea how sick we would be for half a year.
 My otherwise healthy, happy, energetic one-year-old was dealing with a new illness every week – yes, week!
 And so were my husband and me.
-How to Survive the First 6 Months of Daycare During Cold and Flu Season.

 I could deal with being sick.
 But when your little one is sick, they can’t be in daycare.
 This creates an emotional and logistical nightmare.
 If your little one is healthy and typical and is going to daycare or school for the first time, here’s my advice: